sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-02-19-a-visit-to-pimoroni.md

 In case you missed it, Flotilla is Pimoroni's latest Kickstarter project.
 It's a collection of modules that plug into a central dock via custom made USB cables, or ropes as Pimoroni calls them.
-The dock connects to the Raspberry Pi (in fact, you can connect up to four docks into one Raspberry Pi) and deals with all of the IO from the modules.
-There are inputs -- a range of sensors, dials, switches -- and outputs -- LED displays, motors and more -- that you can link together through the dock to do cool stuff.
+The dock connects to the Raspberry Pi (in fact, you can connect up to four docks to one Raspberry Pi) and deals with all of the IO from the modules.
+There are inputs -- a range of sensors, dials, switches -- and outputs -- LED displays, motors, and more -- that you can link together through the dock to do cool stuff.

 ![Flotilla]({{ site.url }}/assets/flotilla.png)